Hypnosis used in Psychotherapy

 I tailor hypnotherapy to the needs of each individual client.
 As with other types of therapy, the number of sessions of hypnotherapy that will be needed will vary.
 Some issues, like nail-biting, may require only one session of hypnotherapy following an assessment, whereas other issues such as weight management or IBS symptom relief may benefit from more (7-8) sessions.
 When there is an underlying problem such as an anxiety disorder that is contributing to or exacerbating the issue, hypnotherapy might be recommended as an adjunct to a more comprehensive treatment plan, but not as the main approach.

-If hypnotherapy is desired by the client and is determined to have the potential to be an effective treatment approach for the client, the initial assessment will provide a strong foundation for the success of the hypnotherapy.
+If hypnotherapy is determined to have the potential to be an effective treatment approach for the client, the initial assessment will provide a strong foundation for the success of the hypnotherapy.

 I currently offer hypnotherapy for: